-Global warming is a reality.
-It is caused by an excess of CO2 in the atmosphere, acting as a blanket, trapping the heat and warming the planet.
-As a global automotive manufacturing group, we cannot ignore our industry’s role in this phenomenon.
+Well folks.
+We need more charging points and we need faster charging times.
+As we know global warming is a reality.
+It’s caused by an excess of CO2 in the atmosphere.
+Thereby acting as a blanket and trapping the heat.
+Then it’s keeping on warming up the planet.
+So Nissan As a global automotive manufacturing group, can’t ignore their industry’s role in this phenomenon.
 Passenger cars alone contribute 15% of all greenhouse gases emitted globally.

-While other manufacturers are engineering solutions to lower exhaust emissions from conventional engines, the Renault-Nissan Alliance has already become the world leader in sales of zero-emission vehicles while driving, with more than 250,000 battery-powered cars and vans sold to date.
+Other manufacturers are engineering solutions to lower exhaust emissions from conventional engines.
+However, the Renault-Nissan Alliance has already become a world leader in sales of zero-emission vehicles.
+That’s by driving more than 250,000 battery-powered cars and vans sold to date.

 Apart from being fun to drive, a battery-powered vehicle does not produce CO2 emissions or air pollutants.*

-Surveys in Rome and Hong Kong suggest that by 2020, with EVs accounting for just 20%of city centre traffic, the concentrations of nitrogen dioxide – a recognised respiratory irritant – can be reduced by as much as 45%.
+Surveys in Rome and Hong Kong suggesting that by 2020, with EVs accounting for just 20% of city Centre traffic.
+So therefore the concentrations of nitrogen dioxide.
+It’s a recognized respiratory irritant.
+It can be reduced by as much as 45%.
 Imagine how much better that would be if, every other vehicle was an EV.

 Life would be quieter, too, as an EV is virtually silent in use.

-As an EV pioneer, the Alliance has been the target of cynics and critics convinced the technology would never work.
+As an EV pioneer, the Alliance has been the target of cynics and critics.
+All convinced the technology would never work.
 History shows they are wrong.
 With fewer moving parts than a conventional car, Renault and Nissan EVs have proven to be extremely reliable and customer satisfaction is over 90%.

-Alliance vans, meanwhile, are also proving popular with companies, especially those operating in cities, attracted by their ease of use, versatility, lower maintenance costs and, of course, the lack of tailpipe emissions.
+Therefore, Alliance vans are also proving popular with companies.
+That’s especially those operating in cities.
+They are attracted by their ease of use.
+As well as versatility, lower maintenance costs and, of course, the lack of tailpipe emissions.

-The future looks equally exciting with Alliance-driven partnerships delivering more and more quick-charge stations.
+The future looks equally exciting with Alliance-driven partnerships delivering more and more quick-charge stations or charging points.

-Besides a quick charge network, other projects include vehicle-to-grid (V2G) technology, where a parked electric vehicle can return its energy to the grid.
+In conclusion and besides a quick charge network with charging points are getting closer to my favorite project.
+That’s vehicle-to-grid (V2G) technology.
+Consequently, where a parked electric vehicle can return its energy to the grid.

 The future is here and it’s electric!